-Course Outcomes: After the completion of the course the students will be able to
+At the end of the semester, Students will be able to

 - CO 1 Realize the importance of operations research & acquire skills to develop linear programming mathematical models and its solution. - CO 2 Analyze and solve typical problems in transportation and Assignment models. - CO 3 Be Proficient with Queuing Theory and game theoretic models - CO 4 Explain Dynamic programming and deterministic and probabilistic models.
 Also, identify the utility of simulation in engineering applications and solve simple problems in simulation.